DanGOTO100/AWS-KMS-Workshop/Section-1-Operating-with-AWS-KMS.md

 2. Download the Workshop's **CloudFormation template on the [following link](https://raw.githubusercontent.com/DanGOTO100/Draft-AWS-KMS-Workshop/master/res/cf-workshoptemplate.txt)**.
-This template will create a Role named "**KMSWorkshop-InstanceInitRole**" and an Amazon S3 bucket named "**kmsorkshop-AccountID**", where AccountID is the ID of your account.
+This template will create a Role named "**KMSWorkshop-InstanceInitRole**" and an Amazon S3 bucket named "**kmsworkshop-accountid**", where accountid is the identifier of your account.

    Go to the AWS Console, navigate to "**CloudFormation**" Service and select "**Create Stack**" as you can see in figure below: